huggingface/transformers/docs/source/en/model_doc/tvp.md

 and language encoder in a 2D TVG model and improves the performance of cross-modal feature fusion using only low-complexity sparse 2D visual features.
 Further, we propose a Temporal-Distance
 IoU (TDIoU) loss for efficient learning of TVG.
 Experiments on two benchmark datasets, Charades-STA and ActivityNet Captions datasets, empirically show that the proposed TVP significantly boosts the performance of 2D TVG (e.g., 9.79% improvement on Charades-STA and 30.77% improvement on ActivityNet Captions) and achieves 5× inference acceleration over TVG using 3D visual features.*

+TVP framework is an effective and efficient framework to train time-efficient 2D TVG models, in which we leverage TVP (text-visual prompting) to improve the utility of sparse 2D visual features without resorting to costly 3D features.
+To the best of our knowledge, it is the first work to expand the application of prompt learning for resolving TVG problems.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/model_doc/tvp_architecture.png"
 alt="drawing" width="600"/>